- Home

 - Look for a wig that adjusts to any head size to allow for variations as you lose your hair.
 Some people choose a wig after hair loss as this can often provide a better fit.

 - Visit specialty wig suppliers who are experienced in fitting wigs for people having cancer treatment.
-Contact Cancer Council on 13 11 20 or search the internet for suppliers.
+Call Cancer Council 13 11 20 or search the internet for suppliers.

 Paying for a wig or hairpiece

-You may be able to get assistance with the cost of your wig or hairpiece.
+You may be able to get help with the cost of your wig or hairpiece.

 Department of Veterans’ Affairs | Veterans may be eligible to have the cost of a wig covered. |